Division of Cooper

-The Division of Cooper is an Australian Electoral Division in the state of Victoria.
+The Division of Cooper is an Australian electoral division in the state of Victoria.
 It takes in the northern suburbs of Melbourne.
 The division was contested for the first time at the 2019 federal election, with Ged Kearney of the Australian Labor Party (ALP) elected as its inaugural member of parliament.
 She had previously represented the Division of Batman since the 2018 by-election.
+Kearney has remained the incumbent member since the 2019 election.